top of page

 Why Learn JavaScript?

-• Ubiquity: JavaScript runs in all modern web browsers without additional plugins or installations.
+1. Ubiquity: JavaScript runs in all modern web browsers without requiring additional plugins or installations, ensuring your code can reach virtually any user across the globe.

-• Versatility: From front-end frameworks like React and Angular to back-end environments like Node.js, JavaScript offers full-stack capabilities.
+2. Versatility: From front-end frameworks like React, Vue, and Angular to back-end environments like Node.js, JavaScript offers full-stack development capabilities, allowing you to build entire applications with just one language.

 To start coding in JavaScript, you don’t need any special setup.
 All modern browsers come with built-in JavaScript engines.
 For practice, you can open your browser's developer console: